bleachbit/docs/_posts/2015-09-30-install-on-linux.md

 ### Fedora, Red Hat, CentOS, Mandriva

+#### Graphical package manager
-Double click on the downloaded installation package which has a name like <tt>bleachbit-1.4-1.1.fc20.noarch.rpm</tt>.
+To install BleachBit using the graphic package manager, double click on the downloaded installation package which has a name like <tt>bleachbit-1.4-1.1.fc20.noarch.rpm</tt>.
 Then, follow the prompts.

+#### Command line
-Alternatively, install using the command line like this:
+Alternatively, install using the command line like this.

+While installing the public key is not required (a missing key can be ignored), it is recommended to verify the authenticity of the downloaded files.
+Without importing the key you may see the following error: "Signature verification failed [4-Signatures public key is not available]."
+Installing the key is required only once (in other words, not every time you install or upgrade BleachBit).
+This command downloads and imports the pubic key:

+`wget http://bleachbit.sourceforge.net/bleachbit_public.key -O /tmp/bleachbit_public.key
+sudo rpm --import /tmp/bleachbit_public.key`

+The following command installs BleachBit using the command line:

 `sudo rpm -Uvh bleachbit-1.4-1.1.fc20.noarch.rpm`